 - Only Pay For Engagement – Advertisers will only pay when viewers choose to watch their ad—not by the impression.
 The auction-based system allows retailers to control their budget based on performance.

 - Reporting Metrics – Advertisers can track their performance with AdWords reporting and YouTube Analytics so they know which of their ads is performing best.

 - Integration with AdWords for Video – From quick account creation to detailed reporting, all the tools advertisers need to create and manage their video ads are now available in AdWords for Video.

 Laurielle explains that because viewers can skip these ads, it’s important to capture their attention in the beginning.

 Lifestyle watch brand Original Grain needed to drive strong Q4 growth to meet aggressive yearly revenue targets.

-After partnering with CPC Strategy, our retail search managers were able to:
+After partnering with Tinuiti, our retail search managers were able to:

 - Implement a full-funnel strategy that spanned multiple digital channels

 - Leverage AdWords products as a new sales driver

 - Increase brand awareness and recall with high-quality video and creative assets